Nefopam for pain relief

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Nefopam hydrochloride; Beechmere Pharmaceuticals Ltd, The electronic Medicines Compendium.
-Dated January 2015.
+Manufacturer's PIL, Nefopam hydrochloride 30 mg film-coated tablets; ADVANZ Pharma (formerly Concordia International), The electronic Medicines Compendium.
+Dated January 2021.

 Medicines Complete BNF 85th Edition; British Medical Association and Royal Pharmaceutical Society of Great Britain, London.